-A listing of all active members of the IRWM Group, as of May 2014, is identified in the 'IRWM Participating Districts & Agencies' tables at the beginning of the Plan.
+A listing of all active members of the IRWM Group, as of January 2019, is identified in the 'IRWM Participating Districts & Agencies' tables at the beginning of the Plan.
 Two views of the Region showing entities within and near the Poso Creek IRWMP Boundary are presented in Figure 1.2 and Figure 1.3.

-Although individual members in each category of the IRWM Group have changed some since adoption of the 2007 IRWMP, a strong collaborative effort remains between those involved in the planning process to enhance regional water management through projects and programs that conform to current IRWMP Program Guidelines and are eligible for State and Federal grant funding.
-As such, the RWMG has developed and adopted a 2014 IRWM Plan Update (Plan or

-Plan Update) to clarify management and planning efforts that have evolved since 2007 and to conform with new State standards for IRWMPs applicable to IRWMP Proposition 84 Program Guidelines.
-The following sections provide an overview of the IRWM Group and their objectives with the development and adoption of a 2014 Update of the Poso Creek IRWMP.
+Although individual members in each category of the IRWM Group have somewhat changed since adoption of the 2007 IRWMP, a strong collaborative effort remains between those involved in the planning process to enhance regional water management through projects and programs that conform to current IRWMP Program Guidelines and are eligible for State and Federal grant funding.
+Since the original adoption, the 2007 Plan was updated in 2014 in compliance with the IRWMP Proposition 84 Program Guidelines and is now being revised per 2016 Proposition 1 IRWMP Program Guidelines.
+As such, the RWMG has developed and adopted a 2019 IRWM Plan Update (Plan Update) to clarify management and planning efforts that have evolved since 2007 and to conform with new State standards for IRWMPs applicable to IRWMP Proposition 1 Program Guidelines.
+The following sections provide an overview of the IRWM Group and their objectives with the development and adoption of a 2019 Update of the Poso Creek IRWMP.